 Lesson #2: Train Your Mind to Endure Downfalls

 Our minds tend to freak out when under stress.
 When we’re bombarded with critiques, decisions we have to take, unexpected obstacles, we lean towards overreacting.
 Even worse, we react emotionally.

 “So what’s the big deal?” you might ask.
 “There’s nothing wrong with being emotional.
 My wife is constantly nagging me about not sharing my emotions!”

 When misfortunes come upon you, learn to get away from the chaos happening on the battlefield for a brief moment.
 Calm your mind so you can make the right decision.
-This will not only help you keep your job, it will also protect you from going to jail.
+This will not only help you keep your job but it will also protect you from going to jail.

 Lesson #3: The “Death-Ground” Strategy

 Freedom is a burden.
 Freedom is the reason you procrastinate and you don’t ever achieve anything meaningful.

 We waste our free time and later complain we lack such.
 Instead of reading a book or hanging out with like-minded people, we prefer Netflix and social media for our companions.
 That’s because we have too many options and way too many hours to spare.

 Placing yourself on “death-ground” means burning the bridges.
 Putting yourself in a situation where the stakes are too high to take them lightly.
-Things like: Quitting social media for good so you can focus on your project; Avoiding all sort of contact with your ex so you can find a new partner; Quitting your job so you can focus full-time on your business.
+Things like: Quitting social media for good so you can focus on your project; Avoiding all sorts of contact with your ex so you can find a new partner; Quitting your job so you can focus full-time on your business.

-It sounds harsh and it might be not the best idea to follow this strategy in some occasions.
+It sounds harsh and it might be not the best idea to follow this strategy on some occasions.
 Yet, it’s something worth considering when you constantly complain that you don’t have enough time for the things that matter for you.

 Studies have shown that a variety of options can lead to over-selection, which leads to lower quality of decisions and, in fact, not making a choice.

 Get rid of some things in your life.
 Create a sense of urgency.
 Set deadlines.
 This will motivate you and make you do what needs to be done.

 Lesson #4: Transform Your War Into a Crusade